 Feeling like you'd never be able to afford a Christian education?
 You're not alone.
 These five families knew the value of a Christian college education, but weren't sure they could afford it.

 Here are their stories.

-Roxanne Kesselhon is the first to admit that she was shocked when she saw the $17,000 price tag for the University of Sioux Falls in South Dakota.
+Roxanne Kesselhon is the first to admit that she was shocked when she saw the price tag for the University of Sioux Falls in South Dakota.
 Right away, it seemed it would be impossible to send her daughter Melissa there.
-The University of Wisconsin at Oshkosh seemed to be a better optionit was closer to their home in Neenah, Wisconsin, and would cost about $7,000.
-"I still thought that was a lot," Roxanne admits, "but I knew we could afford that."
+The University of Wisconsin at Oshkosh seemed to be a better optionit was closer to their home in Neenah, Wisconsin, and would cost significantly less.
+"I still thought it was a lot," Roxanne admits, "but I knew we could afford that."

 After carefully assessing her finances, Roxanne was more convinced than ever that she couldn't afford to send Melissa to the University of Sioux Falls.
 She didn't have any college savings for her daughter, and the two child daycare businesses Roxanne owns with Melissa's stepfather weren't doing well.
 "We are definitely feeling the economic slowdown," Roxanne says.
 "Child enrollment has been down, and it's like we're only taking in one paycheck."
 The money just wasn't there.